 Sizing Your New Water Heater

-Homeowners don’t usually give much thought to hot water heaters until it’s time to replace them.
+Homeowners don’t usually give much thought to hot water heaters until it’s time to repair them.
 Usually, people look for the number of gallons on the existing tank and go from there.
-However, there’s a more involved in sizing a new water heater than just replacing the old model with one that’s exactly the same size.
+However, there’s a more involved in sizing a new water heater than what you might think.
 Water-heating appliances take a lot of energy, and if you choose the water heater size based on your usage habits, you’re more likely to save money than by installing something too large or small for your consumption patterns.

 Instead of going by gallons, size your water heater based on how much you use during your peak consumption period, called peak hour demand.
 The U.S. Department of Energy provides these guidelines for estimating your demand: